 (C) Terms not defined.
 Where terms are not defined in the Floodplain Regulations or the Florida Building Code, such terms shall have ordinarily accepted meanings such as the context implies.

 (D) Definitions.
-For purposes of this section, the following definitions shall apply:
+For purposes of the Floodplain Regulations contained in this Chapter, the following definitions shall apply:

 (1) ACCESSORY STRUCTURE.
 A structure on the same parcel of property as a principal structure and the use of which is limited to parking and storage incidental to the use of the principal structure.

-(3) APPEAL.
-A request for a review of the Floodplain Administrator's interpretation of any provision of the Floodplain Regulations or a request for a variance.
+(2) APPEAL.
+A request for a review of the Floodplain Administrator's interpretation of any provision of the Floodplain Regulations.

-(10) CRITICAL FACILITY.
+(9) CRITICAL FACILITY.
 Hospitals, nursing homes, medical services facilities, convalescent and assisted living facilities; police stations, fire stations, storage of critical records; government buildings and law enforcement offices; evacuation shelters and emergency operation centers that are needed for flood response activities before, during, or after a flood; and public and private utility (water and wastewater) facilities that are vital to maintaining or restoring normal services to flooded areas before, during, and after a flood; radio/cellular/TV towers; schools and universities; landfills; and structures or facilities that produce, use, or store highly volatile, flammable, explosive, toxic and/or water-reactive materials.
-The term includes facilities that are assigned Flood Design Class III and Flood Design Class IV pursuant to the Florida Building Code, Building and ASCE 24-14.
+The term includes facilities that are assigned Flood Design Class 3 and Flood Design Class 4 pursuant to the Florida Building Code, Building and ASCE 24.

 (a) Area with a floodplain subject to a one percent or greater chance of flooding in any year; or